 There should be no large variations in combustion air temperature supplied to the burner.
-The burner can be adjusted to handle temperature variations of 30°F, but may not be able to handle temperature swings of 50°F without combustion deterioration.
-In conditions where this can occur, some conditioning of the combustion air must be done by location, baffling or pre-heating of the air.
-Seasonal tuneups can also help cover the larger temperature swings.
+The burner can be adjusted to handle temperature variations of 30°F, but may not be able to handle swings of 50°F without combustion deterioration.
+In conditions where this can occur, conditioning of the combustion air must be done by location, baffling or pre-heating of the air.
+Seasonal tune-ups also help cover large temperature swings.

 - d.
 There are several people that should be notified before starting, including the owners representative, the mechanical contractor, the electrical contractor, the service organization and the boiler manufacturer. - e.
 DO NOT USE TEFLON TAPE or compounds with Teflon content as an oil or gas pipe sealant.
-Teflon can cause valves to fail creating a safety hazard.
-Warranties are nullified and liability rests solely with installer when evidence of Teflon is found.
+Teflon can cause valves to fail creating a hazard.
+Warranties are nullified and liability rests with the installer when evidence of Teflon is found. - f.

-f.
 Installer must clearly identify the main electrical power disconnect and the manual shutoff valve on the gas supply drop line to the burner.